OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control.md

 required, they can create comments, suggest changes, or directly add their own changes either utilising the GitHub interface or a local git install.
-If the review is successful, they sign their initials at the bottom of the document and commit this to the repository with a gpg signed and verified commit.
+If the review is successful, they sign their initials at the bottom of the document and commit this to the repository with a signed and verified commit.

+One workflow for signing this document using the online workflow is ...

 PRs are allowed to be merged even if the document isn't approved, or the review was only partial, or not at all.
 As long as the document stays within the